gaye/instabuild/README.md

 ### TODO

-+ Add options to `instabuild.json` to allow users to configure what the
-instaserver does when it gets a `change` event from `FSReporter`.
-+ Add build and deploy options
 + Add support for languages whose compile targets are HTML, css, and javascript
 + Add support for watching dependencies of files specified in `watchList`
-+ Extend commandline tool with build and deploy options
++ Extend commandline tool with build options